Why Everyone Needs A Study Plan and How to Set Up Yours

 “Where do you see yourself in five years?”

 When asked this question, people often find themselves scrambling, coming up with an answer right on the spot.
-Do they mention moving up the ranks at work?
-Does this vision include independent living or investing in a new home?
+Do they mention finding a job they like?
+Does this vision include independent living or starting on investments?
 Is there a vision, even?
 There most likely is one, of course, but perhaps not a clear one.
 And this uncertainty about what to say and where to start is what separates those who take life one day at a time, one goal then another, from those with a laser-precise focus on their personal growth.

 This is not to say that it’s wrong to take things slow or that goal setting isn’t enough.
 The idea is that the good you have can be made better: distractions swept to the side, a chance to dig deep, to pinpoint what’s important to your purpose and scrap all else that isn’t.
 More importantly, this is an opportunity to hold yourself accountable for your goals.

-This is where the five-year plan comes in.
-It’s the eyes-on-the-prize game plan that ties the five previously asked questions together, wraps them into a neat, easy-to-understand overview that won’t make the next five years look like a mysterious void, or worse, like the exact same routine you’ve already been shackled to for the last five years.
+It’s an eyes-on-the-prize game that ties these questions together.
+Here, we wrap them into a neat, easy-to-understand overview that won’t make the next few months (and years) look like a mysterious void, or worse, like the exact same routine you’ve already been shackled to for your previous educational years.

 #2: Brainstorm to find your Ikigai.